MohsenUSA/TaskManager/README.md

      - **Description**: Optional details

 4. **Import your tasks**
+   - For a fresh start, click "Clear Data" first to clear any cached data, then refresh the page
    - Drag and drop `Database.xlsx` into the upload area
    - Or click the upload area to browse and select the file
    - Tasks load instantly and save to your browser automatically